 Day 2: Chikka To Balu Ka Ghera

-(Chikka to Balu ka Ghera, 6-7 hours): The beauty of your Hamta Pass trek will actually begin after a few hours from Chikka towards Balu ka Ghera as you will slowly ascent along the Hamta river to wide-open meadows.
+(Chikka to Balu ka Ghera, 6-7 hours): The beauty of your Hampta Pass trek will actually begin after a few hours from Chikka towards Balu ka Ghera as you will slowly ascent along the Hamta river to wide-open meadows.

 It is possible that you come across a few temporary shepherd-shelters and your itinerary includes a cup of tea inside one of their huts.
 If not, you can ask your trek leader to organise such an experience.

 It is going to be a little uphill on day 2 so be prepared for it.
-For most paid Hamta Pass tours, Balu ka Ghera remains the spot for the night camping.
+For most paid Hampta Pass tours, Balu ka Ghera remains the spot for night camping.
 On a clear day, you get a beautiful view of the Hampta Pass from Balu ka Ghera.
 I suggest waking up a little early to click a few Instagram photos.

 On a cloudy day, however, the view gets screwed up really badly.